-HABC and the privately owned/managed sites will conduct an interim reexamination for all changes in family and household composition that occur between regular reexaminations and annual updates.
+HABC and the privately owned/managed sites will conduct an interim reexamination and recalculate rent for all changes in family and household composition that occur between regular reexaminations and annual updates.
 The head of household shall provide HABC or the privately owned/managed site with all income documentation for the new household member.
-HABC or the privately owned/managed site will process an increase in rent when the household size increases due to the addition of a new family member with earned or unearned income.